 A captain who exercises command of the detachment can command/advise an indigenous combat force up to battalion level.
-Note that this fits in alignment with Special Forces’ primary mission of being a force multiplier.
-A battalion of fifteen A-Team can recruit, organize, train, and fielding fifteen battalions of indigenous troops.
+Note that this aligns with Special Forces’ primary mission of being a force multiplier.
+A battalion of fifteen A-Team can recruit, organize, train, and field fifteen battalions of indigenous troops.

 The Assistant Operations and Intelligence Sergeant

-Plans coordinates, and directs the detachment’s intelligence collections, analysis, production, and dissemination.
+Plans, coordinates, directs the detachment’s intelligence collections, analysis, production, and dissemination.
 He also assists the Operations Sergeant and replaces him when needed.

 Two Weapons Sergeants

-Employ conventional and Unconventional Warfare (UW) tactics as tactical mission leaders.
-They train detachment members and indigenous personnel to use individual small arms, light crew-served weapons, and anti-air and anti-armor weapons.
+Employ conventional and Unconventional Warfare (U.W.) tactics as tactical mission leaders.
+They train detachment members and indigenous personnel to use small arms, light crew-served weapons, and anti-air and anti-armor weapons.
 They recruit, organize, train, and advise or command indigenous combat forces up to company size.

 Two Engineer Sergeants

-Supervise, lead, plan, perform, and instruct all aspects of combat engineering and light construction engineering.
+Supervise, lead, plan, perform, and instructs combat engineering and light construction engineering.
 They construct and employ improvised munitions.
 They plan and perform sabotage operations.
 They recruit, organize, train, and advise or command indigenous combat forces up to company size.

 Two Medical Sergeants